CWG 2022 Hockey: Janneke Schopman keeps belief as India look to move on from disappointing World Cup

 “I felt like all our players individually made some good steps during this tournament, figuring out what actually happens to then.
 And I thought that Canada game was an example where, yeah of course, we struggled because we were disappointed after the Spain game, but we had to show up.
 We didn’t give up and I think that’s something that I was very proud of as a coach.”

 “The only thing you can do then is get yourself back up again.
 I told the players also, ‘look, you’re sad, I’m sad.
 You can be disappointed but look, we have to play again in 24 hours and be sad now and tomorrow morning, we’ll focus on Canada and that’s tough, but we can do these things.
 We know how to play and we know how to fight together.
-And we’ll show that we can can keep going’.”
+And we’ll show that we can can keep going’.”— Janneke Schopman on recovering for Canada game after Spain defeat

 Indeed, in the first four matches of the tournament, apart from all other measurable metrics of performance, India perhaps did not quite handle the weight of expectations they had from themselves.
 The fight was there, the stats were good, but the goals eluded them when it mattered.
 But it is also worth noting that in every single match, India were not outplayed and stayed in it till the final whistle.
 The fact that England, New Zealand, India and China – the four teams in Pool B – finished in the top 10 of the final standings said plenty.

-Now, as the team looks ahead to the Commonwealth Games on what has been a long European trip, there is obvious disappointment in the camp but there are lessons to be learned from the World Cup campaign.
+Now, as the team looks ahead to the Commonwealth Games on what has been a long European trip, there is obvious frustration but there are lessons to be learned from the World Cup campaign.

 Paying the penalty